square/git-fastclone/README.md

     -b, --branch <branch>   Clone a specific branch -v, --verbose           Shows more info
     -c, --color             Pretty colors!
+        --config CONFIG     Git config applied to the cloned repo --lock-timeout N    Timeout in seconds to acquire a lock on any reference repo.

 Change the default `REFERENCE_REPO_DIR` environment variable if necessary.